 A temporary elevator shall always be parked at GROUND LEVEL when not in use.
-Additionally, when not in operation, the car door will be left in the open position and the landing doors will be closed.
+Additionally, when not in operation, the car and landing doors shall be left in the open position with a barricade placed across the opening.
 The car shall be locked out of service by use of the stop switch in car panel and the stop switch in the Fireman's control cabinet.
 All car lights, pit lights, and car top lights will be left on at all times.